Tochemey/goakt/docs/actor/actor-model.md

 ## Single-threaded execution

 GoAkt guarantees that **only one goroutine processes messages for a given actor at any time**.
 You never need internal locks to protect actor state.
-Message ordering between a sender-receiver pair is FIFO.
+Messages are processed sequentially from the actor's mailbox (FIFO).

 ## The Actor interface